PLN Deputy Director Launches Book About Jokowi, What's In It? - ExBulletin

 PLN Deputy Director Launches Book About Jokowi, What’s In It?

-JawaPos.com – PLN Senior Vice President Darmawan Prasodjo said that the era of leadership of President Joko Widodo (Jokowi) has brought Indonesia into a new era by laying a solid foundation for development.
+representing PLN President Darmawan Prasodjo said that the era of President Joko Widodo (Jokowi) leadership has brought Indonesia into a new era by laying a solid foundation for development.
 This was conveyed in a book written by Jokowi and New Indonesia.

 According to him, the election of Indonesia to the presidency of the G20 is also interpreted as an impetus for the global economic recovery with the great theme of collective recovery.